Siosifa Talakai: 2018

 Talakai departed Souths mid season in 2018 to sign a contract to join the Penrith Panthers.
 Talakai was unable to break into the first grade team and spent the remainder of the year playing for Penrith's Intrust Super Premiership NSW side.

 2019

 In 2019, Talakai joined Newtown after being released by Penrith at the end of 2018.

 Talakai played for Newtown in their Canterbury Cup NSW grand final victory over the Wentworthville Magpies at Bankwest Stadium.

 2020

 In round 4 of the 2020 NRL season, Talakai made his debut for Cronulla-Sutherland as they won their first game of the year defeating North Queensland 26-16 at Queensland Country Bank Stadium.

 2021

 In round 7 of the 2021 NRL season, Talakai was sin-binned for an illegal shoulder charge in Cronulla's 18-12 loss against Canterbury.

-On 27 April, Talakai was suspended for four matches in relation to the illegal bum charge.
+On 27 April, Talakai was suspended for four matches in relation to the illegal shoulder charge.

 Talakai played 15 games for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.